 Here we are on the

-you are going to check in with the ranger.
-The rules are typical, leave
+Strait you are going to check in with the ranger.
+The rules are typical,

-no food outside of the food lockers, no wood fires, be mindful of wildlife
+leave no food outside of the food lockers, no wood fires, be mindful

-and of course leave no trace.
-Here is the lawn area in front of the visitor
+of wildlife and of course leave no trace.
+Here is the lawn area in front

-to be having a cold beer and sandwich before the hike, but it didn't take
+backwards to be having a cold beer and sandwich before the hike, but

 We decided to take

-on the island a loop hike you always have a choice).
-We headed up past
+trip on the island a loop hike you always have a choice).
+We headed

 We let Sarah set the pace,